EpicRobot9/BlobeVM/README.md

 sudo bash server/install.sh
 ```
 The installer will:
-- Install Docker and Traefik, create a `proxy` network
+- Install Docker and Traefik, create a `proxy` network (unless BLOBEVM_NO_TRAEFIK=1)
 - Build the BlobeVM image
 - Install the `blobe-vm-manager` CLI
-- Deploy the web dashboard automatically (set `DISABLE_DASHBOARD=1` before running to skip)
+- Deploy the web dashboard automatically (set `DISABLE_DASHBOARD=1` before running to skip).
+In direct mode the dashboard is published on a free high port.
 - Optionally create your first VM and print its URL

 Notes during install:
 - If ports 80/443 are already in use on the host, the installer will show which process is using the port and ask whether to kill it or switch to another port (auto-picking from 8080/8443 upward when you choose switch).
 In that case, URLs will include the chosen port (e.g., http://<server-ip>:8880/vm/<name>/).
 The CLI output reflects the correct port.
+- If you set BLOBEVM_NO_TRAEFIK=1, Traefik is skipped entirely and no privileged ports are used; each VM gets a unique high port to avoid conflicts.
 - Re-running the installer on an existing server safely updates the image, CLI, and Traefik config without deleting existing VMs.
 You'll be offered to reuse your current settings and any existing Traefik instance/network.

 If you provide a domain and email, Traefik will request certificates via Let's Encrypt.
 Point DNS for `*.your-domain` and `traefik.your-domain` to your server IP before use.